 The Child Tax Credit

 One tax deduction that you may already be familiar with is the Child Tax Credit.
-This tax credit means that you can deduct money off of what you owe in taxes for each dependent child in your household.
+This tax credit means that you can deduct money from what you owe in taxes for each dependent child in your household.
 For more information about the Child Tax Credit, refer to this article.

 While there may not be many things that you can deduct on your taxes, I hope that this has at least given you a few ideas to help you recoup some of the money you spent on classroom supplies.